Cheap and safe summer days out

 For night-time adventures, go star-spotting.
 You’ll need to pick somewhere with low to no light pollution; this means somewhere away from housing, ideally in the countryside.
 This website has an interactive map showing the light pollution levels across the world.
 Zoom into your area and you can find the nearest low-level light pollution destination from which to spot the stars.
 There are also a number of great star-spotting apps you can download and use to help your kids identify different constellations.

 As a final tip, a fun activity to do with your children which will also help you plan your summer is to sit down together and create an ‘activity jar’.
-Write different activities on slips of paper and pop them in the jar, after explaining to your children about the importance of social distancing and what they have to think about this summer.
+Write different activities on slips of paper and pop them in the jar.
 Each week, pull out a couple of activities at random and plan them in to create a cheap, safe summer that everyone will enjoy.